'Govt believes in freedom of expression,' says Awan as PTI completes one year in power

 Read: PM’s aide counts govt’s one-year achievements

-She insisted that Prime Minister Imran Khan had not tried to curb the media at any level or at any forum.
+She insisted that Prime Minister Imran Khan had not tried to curb the media at any level or at any forum, whether at the party level or government level.

-"He did not communicate that the media be maligned through any personal action."
+"He did not communicate that the media be maligned [...] or that the media's fundamental rights be taken, at any forum or through any personal action."

 She said that in the coming week, one ministry will be answerable before the media daily.

+Awan lauded the foreign ministry for raising the Kashmir issue at international forums, including the United Nations.

-She also referred to the ongoing Kashmir crisis and said: "It was a big success of the foreign ministry that for the first time [in 50 years] a UN session took place [regarding Kashmir] despite India repeatedly calling for a veto of this in the past."
+"It was a big success of the foreign ministry that for the first time [in 50 years] a UN session took place [regarding Kashmir] despite India repeatedly calling for a veto of this in the past.

 "The government, through the platform of the foreign ministry and under the leadership of the prime minister, will present the Kashmir issue — which is our top priority — before the world."